WaiTsunChen/MoBYv2AL/README.md

 }
 ```
 ## Repo structure
-For incorporated the Snapshot Serengeti dataset and model training, we adapted the "*.py" files.
-We added two folder with "_plots" ending.
-There our major analysis and plot creations can be found.
+For incorporating the Snapshot Serengeti dataset and model training, we adapted the "*.py" files.
+We added two folders with "_plots" ending.
+There, our major analysis and plot creations can be found.

-- *reducce_save_umage_size.py* includes the script for preprocessesing the images.
+- *reducce_save_umage_size.py* includes the script for preprocessesing and storing the images.
 - *sampling_probability.ipynb* includes the analysis for the creation of subset 250'000 samples.
-- *temporary.ipynb* is a temporary notebook, where we ended up creating plots for the train/test split, bounding box example and Coreset explanation.
+- *temporary.ipynb* is a temporary code dump notebook, where we ended up creating plots for the train/test split, bounding box example and Coreset explanation.

 All our model results and source images are stored on the FHNW server, see below.

 ## SLURM Example

 ```